cmsc389T-fall21/cmsc389T-fall21/Projects/P0/README.md

 Once you have cloned the repository, test your Java installation:

-If you don't already already have java installed, you can install it through [OpenJDK](https://openjdk.java.net/install/).
+If you don't already already have Java installed, you can install it through [OpenJDK](https://openjdk.java.net/install/).

 ```bash
 cd path_to_repo/Projects/P0